-I know there are many carrot cake recipes out there, but what makes this one special is the nutty addition of raw tahini, and the sesame seeds encased all around it.
-I have been baking it in two loaf pans, each measuring 22 x 12 cm.
-One is for us, and the other is a surprise gift for a dear friend or neighbour to find on their table when they arrive home.
+I know there are many carrot cake recipes out there, but what makes this one special is the nutty addition of raw tahini and the sesame seeds that encase it.
+I bake it in two loaf pans, each measuring 22 x 12 cm.
+One loaf is for us, and the other is a surprise gift for a dear friend or neighbor to find on their table when they return home.

-I keep little bits of paper everywhere.
-It can drive me a bit crazy at times.
-It always seems messy, and when I need a certain piece of paper, a book I wanted to order, a poem I found inspiring, things to be done in the garden, messages to pass on to friends, a magical sentence that the children said or a wonderful recipe to try, I can never find them when I need them!
-This is what happened to this cake recipe.
-To find this little piece of paper scribbled on the back of an envelope took me forever.
+I tend to keep little bits of paper everywhere, which can drive me a bit crazy at times.
+It often feels messy, and when I need a specific piece of paper—such as a book I wanted to order, an inspiring poem, a to-do list for the garden, messages for friends, a magical sentence from the children, or a wonderful recipe to try—I can never find them when I need to!
+This is what happened with this cake recipe.
+It took me forever to locate that little piece of paper, which was scribbled on the back of an envelope.
 It somehow found its way into my garden seed box!
-It was pure luck that I stumbled upon it.
+I was lucky to stumble upon it.

-My next-door neighbour, Michal, first made it for me, and I quickly scribbled the recipe down and sort of forgot about it until Anna turned up with this same cake on my doorstep—as a must-try, of course.
-She had taken this cake to another level, as she always does, and prepared it so the whole cake was encased with a sprinkling of sesame seeds, top to bottom and all four sides.
+My next-door neighbour, Michal, first made this cake for me, and I quickly jotted down the recipe but sort of forgot about it until Anna showed up with the same cake on my doorstep—as a must-try, of course.
+She took this cake to another level, as she always does, by encasing the whole cake with a sprinkling of sesame seeds on all four sides.

-This little cake deserves a viewing of my favourite tea corner in the garden.
-This is where I sit in the morning after the frenzy of morning duties in getting everyone out the door, and here I sit again in the late afternoon, watching the kingfishers swoop down to scoop up a snail or a fat worm.
-This is where I sit and take in the sweet smells of blossoming Spring.
-The garden is heavy with the scent of white jasmine and almost overtaken by rambling nasturtiums.
-This is a place where I can watch things grow, a place to tend and nurture, to taste and smell, and most importantly, to connect me with that flame of existence.
-A place where I can sit quietly and listen to the buzzing of the bees and the songs of the birds and grab a moment to take in this secret space of my garden, filling me with a sense of peace and warmness that envelops my whole being.
+This little cake deserves to be enjoyed in my favourite tea corner in the garden.
+It’s where I sit in the morning after the chaos of getting everyone out the door, and again in the late afternoon, watching kingfishers swoop down to catch snails or fat worms.
+Here, I take in the sweet smells of blossoming spring.
+The garden is heavy with the scent of white jasmine and is almost overtaken by rambling nasturtiums.
+It’s a place where I can watch things grow, tend and nurture, taste and smell, and most importantly, connect with the essence of life.

-So please enjoy and bake this to take to your favourite tea corner in your house or garden.
+So please enjoy this cake and bake it to take to your favourite tea corner, whether at home or in the garden.

 SESAME-SEEDED CARROT CAKE